martinResearch/PySparseLP/readme.md

 * improve the API by removing redundant functions

-* translate in pyton the ADMM mthods from https://github.com/nmchaves/admm-for-lp
+* translate from Matlab ot pyton the ADMM methods from [https://github.com/nmchaves/admm-for-lp](https://github.com/nmchaves/admm-for-lp)

 * add automatic constraint checking if we provide a feasible solution from the begining.
 It will help debugging constraints.